Student Handbook

 Academic Intervention Service

-Academic Intervention Service [AIS] is designed to help students achieve the New York State Learning Standards.
+Academic Intervention Services [AIS] are designed to help students achieve the New York State Learning Standards.
 This is accomplished through additional instruction that supports the general curriculum or by addressing barriers to improve academic performance.
-In addition to NYS Assessments, to qualify a student for AIS, the following steps are taken prior to receiving services:
+In addition to NYS Assessments, to qualify a student for AIS the following steps are taken prior to receiving services:

 - Individual classroom teacher refers a student to an initial MTSS meeting